Information and Dojo History

 This dojo is a non-profit organization.

-Mitsugi Saotome, Shihan is our head instructor at Aikido Shobukan Dojo and Master Instructor of Aikido Schools of Ueshiba.
+Mitsugi Saotome, Shihan is our head instructor at Aikido Shobukan Dojo and Founder of Aikido Schools of Ueshiba.

 For fifteen years until the Founder's passing in 1969, Saotome Sensei lived as his personal disciple, studying under his guidance the practice and philosophy of Aikido.
 In 1975 Saotome Sensei left a highly respected position as a senior instructor at the World Aikido Headquarters in Tokyo to come to the United States.
 When asked why he made this decision he replied, 'I meditated on O Sensei's (Great Teacher) spirit for three days and three nights and I felt it was his wish that I should go.
 This country is a great experiment, a melting pot of people from many different cultural backgrounds living together, the world condensed into one nation.
 The goal of Aikido and O Sensei's dream is that all the peoples of the world live together as one family, in harmony with each other and with their environment.
 The United States has the opportunity to set a great example."